-Jazz and Tap Dance Classes are held in the Junior and Senior School, whereas Hip Hop classes are held in the Senior School under direction of our expert and professional staff.
+Jazz and Tap Dance Classes are held in the Junior and Senior School under direction of our expert and professional staff.

-Refer to the Grades and City Timetables for details of Jazz, Tap and Hip Hop Dance Classes for details of each Jazz, Tap and Hip-Hop Dance Class.
+Refer to the Grades and City Timetables for details of each Jazz and Tap Dance Class.

-Tap, Jazz and Hip-hop Students also have the opportunity to perform at the annual SACE Dance and EOY Junior and Senior performances
+Tap & Jazz Students all have the opportunity to perform at the annual SACE Dance and EOY Junior and Senior performances

-Many of our students compliment their formal classical ballet and contemporary dance training with Hip Hop Jazz and Tap classes to provide versatility to their dance repertoire.
+Although many of our students choose to complement their formal classical ballet and contemporary dance training with Hip Hop Jazz and Tap classes to provide versatility to their dance repertoire.